CSUDD/Super-Monke/README.md

 6) Enter "Gorilla Tag_Data"
 7) Replace the "Managed" folder with this one
 8) Launch the game like normal and enjoy!
-9) Done, please don't use on public lobbies
+9) Done, please don't use on public lobbies (trying to do so will exit the game)

 ## To reverse:
 1) Go to the game in your steam library